-Access rent help in Miami-Dade and information on eviction prevention programs.
+Access rent and security deposit help in Miami-Dade area.

 One of the leading programs to turn to for help paying rent in the Miami area is the Emergency Food and Shelter Assistance (EFSA) program.
 This service was created to help people who are faced with some sort of emergency or crisis situation.
 This program can assist local families and individuals who are in need of short term financial aid with issues including rent, housing expenses (like utilities) and even a mortgage payment.